NotShrirang/Doodle/README.md

 Some features added:
 1. Added encryption to question papers.
 2. Now you can added images in questions.
-3. Minor bug fixes from v6.0
+3. Minor bug fixes from previous versions.